Equilibris/dissertation/proposal.typ

 These are highly expressive but accessing cofixed points to a depth $n$ takes $cal(O)(n^2)$ time, which compounds when you map data $m$ times to $cal(O)(n^2^m)$, this is a problem when using lean as a general purpose programming language.
 Previous work has focused on trying to achieve this performance within the same universe.
-An alternative approach is trying rather to use a quite exotic type Shrink which has the behaviour of allowing types in higher universes to be shrunk to the lower universes under certain circumstances.
+An alternative approach is trying rather to use Shrink which has the behaviour of allowing types in higher universes to be shrunk to the lower universes under certain circumstances.
 By showing an equivalence between the state-machine implementation of a cofixed point and the current implementation, we can instantiate Shrink.
-Doing this gives us the computational behaviour of the state-machine implementation, meaning the entire expression collapses to $cal(O)(n)$ resulting in usable coinductive types for general purpose programming in Lean.
+Doing this gives us nice the computational behaviour, meaning the entire expression collapses to $cal(O)(n)$.
-A demonstration of the possible gains can be seen in @perf, where the $x$-axis is the index into the array and the $y$-axis is a ms duration
+A demonstration of the possible gains can be seen in @perf, where the $x$-axis is the index into the array and the $y$-axis is a ns (scaled to 1e8) duration

 #figure(
   image("MeanPerfWithSamples.png", width: 300pt),